-Create a Background
+Build a Biome: Create a Background

 Start by drawing a horizon that separates the ground from the air.
 If the student is creating a water biome, he can separate the sky from the water source or he can make an underwater-only biome.
 Other items to include are trees, plants, mountains, icebergs or other natural landforms that fit the biome.
 Discuss perspective, which makes objects farther away appear smaller so that mountains in the background look tiny, compared to trees closer to the front.

 Add a Ground Cover

 Each biome has its own ground cover.
 The students should choose the correct ground cover for the model to show that she can identify and match the environment to the biome.
 For example, a desert biome would have sand or rocks on the ground.
 In contrast, the tundra has a permafrost layer and moss.

 Select Plant Life

-Complete the Biome
+Complete the Biome in a Box Project

 Now that you have a background and plant life, the student needs to add animals.
-Each biome is home to specific creatures.
+They need to create a create, or creatures, for each biome as each is home to specific creatures.
 If the student is making an underwater biome, she can paint fish and other marine life onto the background.
 She can also sculpt marine life out of modeling clay or draw them from on card stock.